 The region’s recent history has been marked by collective traumas and social division resulting from violence, civil wars and dictatorial regimes.
 Investigating the legacy of this past – as well as acknowledging it, representing it and dealing with it – thus constitutes an important mainspring for many contemporary artists in Latin America.

-How does the violent past influence the present, and how can this be expressed in an artist’s work?
+How do violent pasts influence the present, and how can this be expressed in an artist’s work?
 These questions were my point of departure for Rivers flow out of my eyes.
-The exhibition, comprising work by artists from Argentina, Brazil, Chile, Colombia, Guatemala, Mexico and Peru, relates in various ways to disruptive periods.
-Collectively the works shed light on a phenomenon that has fascinated me for some time, namely the ever-changing idiom with which artists relate to the past.
+The exhibition, comprising work by artists from Argentina, Brazil, Chile, Colombia, Guatemala, Mexico and Peru, furthermore sheds light on a phenomenon that has fascinated me for some time, namely the ever-changing idiom with which artists relate to the past.

 In her book Eruptions of Memory (2018) the French-Chilean theorist Nelly Richard writes about a ‘completed past’ as opposed to a ‘past being completed’, one which is continually being interpreted in new ways and is thus able to withstand rigid standpoints and apathy in the present.